mcculloughembedded/blog/src/content/blog/prg-towards-reproducibility-nixos.md

 Second, it locks you into Nix.
 Nix works, but often I would prefer to use a tool that is more standard.
-A good example of this are Python virtual environments.
+A good example of this is Python virtual environments.
 A lot of Python tools are written to integrate with Python virtual environments and don't play well with Nix.
 It's a difficult ask to get everyone to learn Nix when tools like [uv](https://docs.astral.sh/uv/) and [Poetry](https://python-poetry.org/) are industry standard and work just as well in practice.